mva/hello-tcljc/README.md

 The makefile reads two environment variables:

-- `JAVA_HOME` must point to the OpenJDK build and the JVM executable `$JAVE_HOME/bin/java` will be used.
+- `JAVA_HOME` must point to the OpenJDK build.
+The JVM executable `$JAVA_HOME/bin/java` will be used.
 Default is `~/local/jdk-classfile`.

-- `TCLJC_MDIR` is the bootstrap-tcljc directory holding the three modules that comprise the compiler: runtime, core libraries, and the compiler itself.
+- `TCLJC_MDIR` is the bootstrap-tcljc directory holding the three modules that comprise the compiler: runtime, core libraries, and the compiler classes.
 Default is `../bootstrap-tcljc`.